Melania Trump was in no rush to move into the White House — that’s when she renegotiated her prenup, a new book says - The Boston Globe

 They also seem to love each other, according to people who witnessed their early courtship, and others who have seen their relationship in the White House go from frosty to warm again.

-On the campaign and in the White House, Melania has been Trump's sounding board.
-Christie said Melania was always Trump's first phone call when he got on a plane after a rally he knew had been televised.
-He'd ask what she thought, and, said Chris Christie, "She always had commentary to give him, and I think that tells a lot about what he thinks of her."
+On the campaign and in the White House, Melania has been Trump’s sounding board.
+Christie said Melania was always Trump’s first phone call when he got on a plane after a rally he knew had been televised.
+He’d ask what she thought, and, said Christie, ‘‘She always had commentary to give him, and I think that tells a lot about what he thinks of her.’’

 Advertisement